 The closest I came to retaining anything, without getting into the logistics behind it all here, but made clear in Tommy Tyree and elsewhere, while staying at the the location I call the hay shelter on the hill above and behind the debris field, with nothing to do but remain hidden all day, to entertain myself I made and buried a "time capsule" thinking I would come back one day in the future and dig it up.

-In those days, traveling in the desert I carried a G.I. canteen attached to a pistol belt along with a "Carlisle" first aid pouch in of which I carried all kinds of stuff.
+In those days, traveling in the desert I carried a G.I. canteen attached to a pistol belt along with a couple of "Carlisle" first aid pouches in of which I carried all kinds of stuff.
 Stainless steel pocket knife with a fold-out fork and spoon.
 Compass.
 Waterproof matches.
 When I was at the debris field it was years before any of the handheld electronic gizzmos we have today, so to entertain myself I carried a toy red-and-black plastic-bakelite film strip viewer, along with a few extra filmstrips, with me.
 My uncle told me one time if the Earth ever blew-up and formed an asteroid belt around the sun like the one between Mars and Jupiter some far-in-the-future space explorer would still be able to find pieces of plastic imbeded in the rock-chunks --- because plastic junk lasts forever.
 Well, I didn't want to part with my pocketknife, compass or matches, so for my time capsule I buried the plastic film viewer.
 With that I took a gas station paper towel I had in my back pocket and using my most favored gift from my Stepmother, a Reynolds Rocket ballpoint pen that could write underwater or out in space --- which I wish I still had --- and made a treasure map.

 The next time I saw my uncle in Santa Fe I took the map along.
 When I showed it to him and expressed the possibility of the two of us going to look for it he put his hand out in an open-palm "halt" fashion and told me to wait.
 A few minutes later he was opening a cardboard box he had pulled from the attic and started rummaging around in it.
 He pulled out a bag and dumped the contents on the table.
 There in front of me was what was left of a broken to pieces red-and-black plastic film strip viewer.
 My uncle told me right after meeting with Frank Edwards, about ten years or so after we had been to the debris field, he went back.
 He walked the old debris field as well as the hill we had observed from.
 He also tried to find the hay shelter and water trough, but to no avail.
 Walking the area where he thought it should be he spotted pieces of red plastic in the dirt.
 Looking more carefully he was eventually able to find most of the viewer, including parts of the film strip.
 Apparently what happened, and it was just speculation on my uncle's part for the lack or any other explanation, it looked like a disc harrow may have been pulled through the area and one of the discs must have ran right over where I had buried the viewer, scattering it into pieces along a straight line over several feet.

 My idea to make a time capsule did not spring from whole cloth, by the way.
 Somehow I got the idea from my uncle, mimicking his actions.
 That is, somewhere near or around where we were, my uncle made his own time capsule, burying something OR some-things, pieces and parts he found out out on the debris field.
 I have reason to guess that was the case because there would be no need to bury anything he already had with him that would be worth leaving then come back for.
 Apparently that is just what he did, come back for whatever he buried.
 Other than the fact that he showed me he had pieces of my film viewer that he came across in the hills up and beyond the debris field years after the crash I would never have known he went back.
 According to the suggestion proffered in The Roswell Ray Gun all indications are that the something buried recovered from the Roswell debris field in 1947 turned out to be a device similar to a hand-held pistol, albeit said by some from an advanced alien culture.
+See:

 About Dee Proctor.
 William D. "Dee" Proctor died of a heart attack on January 22, 2006.
 He was the youngest participant in the Roswell series of events, and managed to avoid every attempt at being interviewed, ending up being the only known first-hand witness at the Roswell crash site who never spoke publicly about the incident.
 However, many years following the crash-down, said to be sometime in 1994, his mother Loretta Proctor, then somewhere around or nearing her 80s or so, became extremely ill with a life-threatening blood clot in her neck.
 Her son, said by many to be highly reclusive, took her --- even though she was quite sick --- for the first time ever to a remote location 2.5 miles east-southeast overlooking the whole of the old debris field.
 There he told his mother, which she has since reported back, that Mac Brazel had found "something else."
 Loretta Proctor eventually recovered from her illness, but has never elaborated on what that "something else" was.
 The question now is IF William D. "Dee" Proctor was NOT with Brazel that morning, what was it that he knew so much about PERSONALLY that would impel him to risk the health of his own mother to embark on such a trek?
 To tell her about a mere weather balloon and a few scraps of tinfoil or string that had already been reported hardly seems enough.
 Loretta Proctor, who previously had always been fairly open regarding the Roswell Incident, will now not volunteer anything.
 Dee Proctor, as always had been the case, remained quiet on the issues right up till his death.(source)

-During a road trip across Arizona and New Mexico my uncle and I stopped at Fort Sumner to see Billy the Kid's gravesite.
+During a road trip across Arizona and New Mexico my uncle and I stopped at Fort Sumner to see the gravesite of Billy the Kid.
 That night, without even making a fire, we curled up in our sleeping bags on the desert floor under the stars.
 After breaking camp close to daybreak, without being aware of the Roswell incident and yet to connect with with La Paz, as we were about to turn onto a main highway from some side road not far from Fort Sumner we were stopped by a military convoy.
 Fort Sumner, located on Route 60 about 55 miles east of Vaughn, New Mexico, although not connected directly by main roads to the little town of Ramon, is less than 40 miles northeast of there.
 Ramon is the same place in Roswell lore that the 14 year old William M. Woody and then later as an adult, reported he and his father decided to turn around and go back from because of all of the side roads were blocked by armed military personnel all the way from Roswell.

 There is a potential possibility that one person came very, very close, a man by the name of William Lawrence Campbell.
 For as long as anybody knew him, Campbell would tell anybody who would listen a tale of being "out there when the spaceship came down" and seeing a "round object but not real big" --- with the remarkable part being that he told the story LONG before almost anybody had ever heard of Roswell.

 Campbell, who was known by some as Cactus Jack, was in those days, usually thought of behind his back as not much more than a desert-rat come gadfly.
 Now, however, he is most often given credit as being one of the two suspected archaeologists along with William Curry Holden usually associated with the Roswell event.
-Initially, when he came upon the scene, besides desert-rat and gadfly, he had been tagged with a certain "pothunter" image --- an image he was eventually able to shake off on his way to becoming considered more respectable.
+Initially, when he came upon the scene, besides desert-rat and gadfly, he had been tagged with a certain Pothunter image --- an image he was eventually able to shake off on his way to becoming considered more respectable.
 As he was able to establish himself with more and more credibility, what he had to say about what he saw out on the plains the night of the crash, the more people began to take him more seriously.
 The following, from the Campbell link cited above, pretty much sums it up:

 "Campbell said he was 'out there when the spaceship came down,' meaning, according to his account, well before Roswell became part of the popular culture or very high up in UFO lore.
 If he did not actually see the object plow into the ground per se', he did at least see a round, disc-like object apparently made of metal go directly over his head at a very low altitude and at a fairly high rate of speed just seconds before it smashed into the mountains."